karmab/kcli/docs/index.md

 - external_network (Optional).
 Indicates which network use for floating ips (useful when you have several ones)
 - region_name (Optional).
 Used in OVH Openstack
 - glance_disk (Optional).
 Prevents creating a disk from glance image.
 Defaults to false
+- token (Optional).
+Keystone Token (That can be retrieved with `openstack token issue -c id -f value`)

 To use this provider with kcli rpm, you'll need to install the following rpms